Runner News – Important Announcements

 THE HDRC CALENDAR

 Here’s a little guide to help you get the most out of our shared “HDRC Calendar”.
 It has been a very useful tool for organizing the dogs who need runners!
-The dogs you see on the HDRC calendar are available, and need a running buddy.
+Dogs get added to the HDRC calendar that need a running buddy.
 I currently fill the role of “Company Runner”.
-I try to fulfill as many of the runs on the “HDRC Calendar” as I possibly can, either as a runner myself, or by communicating the needs to other runners who are looking for runs.
+I try to fulfill as many of the runs on the “HDRC Calendar” as I possibly can.

 YOUR ROLE Your role as a user of the HDRC Calendar is very important.
 You have the ability to add events and make changes to existing events.
 Please take great care of your responsibility.
 Changes you make will affect the schedules of other people, and erroneous changes are sometimes very difficult to correct!
 Always check twice, look at all the data fields, and make sure that the information you enter is correct before you save your changes.
 Depending on each of your personal, user defined settings, you will receive email notifications about HDRC Calendar activity as changes are made by other users.